-Fraxinus ornus L. is a species belonging to the Oleaceae family (known as Orniello or Orno but better known as manna ash or manna tree in areas where manna is produced).
-It is a tree or shrub of 4-8 meters high which is often found in the form of a bush.
+Fraxinus ornus L. is a species belonging to the Oleaceae family (known as manna ash or manna tree in the areas where manna is produced).
+It is a tree or shrub 4 to 8 meters in height that is often found in the form of a bush.

-From a systematic point of view, the Orniello belongs to the Eukaryota Domain, the Kingdom Plantae, the Magnoliophyta Division, the Magnoliopsida Class, the Scrophulariales Order, the Oleaceae Family and then the Genus Fraxinus and the Species F. ornus.
+From a systematic point of view, the Ornament belongs to the Eukaryota Domain, Kingdom Plantae, Magnoliophyta Division, Magnoliopsida Class, Scrophulariales Order, Oleaceae Family and therefore to the Genus Fraxinus and to the F. ornus Species.

-The term used for this kind seems to date back to frass, which in Greek has the meaning of “defending”, perhaps because of the dense weave that plants form in some habitats.
-The epithet Ornus probably has been chosen for the ornamental relief that the plant can take due to its beautiful blossom.
+The term used for this genus seems to date back to frasso, which in Greek has the meaning of “I defend”, perhaps due to the dense intertwining that plants constitute in some habitats.
+The Ornus epithet was probably chosen for the ornamental relief that the plant can assume due to the beautiful flowering.

 Geographic Distribution and Habitat –